vinodjagwani/library-management-service/README.md

 ## Kubernetes Deployment with MongoDB

-Deploy the Library Management System to Kubernetes with MongoDB.
+Deploy the Library Management Service to Kubernetes with MongoDB.

 ### Prerequisites